You’ll always remember your first…

 Oh no… We have only just begun!

 Creating the product is the EASY part of this process.
 Learning how to market and sell your product is a whole different ballgame.

 The product wasn’t the problem.
-It was that we had ZERO ideas about how to sell it.
+It was that we had absolutely idea how to sell it.

 If you enjoyed this article on how to create and sell digital products or have any questions, please leave them in the comment section below!